Today, we won't be talking about Divi exclusively, but rather about SEO or natural referencing of your WordPress site in general.

 3.3 - Active participation in an event

-If you participate in a regional or national event - for example, if you are a speaker, sponsor or even organizer - it is very likely that this event will use the web to promote it.
+If you are involved in a regional or national event - for example, if you are a speaker, a sponsor or even an organiser - it is very likely that the event will use the web to promote itself.

 There is then a good chance that the event site will link to your site.
-These baklinks are generally "follow" (followed links).
+These baklinks are usually 'follow'.

-Here is another solution that could (nothing is sure) win you a few backlinks: write a "crazy article" on a topic that interests you and hope that this article will be cited by other bloggers or site publishers.
+Here's another solution that might ( but can't) earn you some backlinks: write a "crazy article" on a topic of interest and hope that this article is cited by other bloggers or publishers.

-It will not cost you money but it will take you a lot of time to write and you are not sure you will get backlinks, unlike buying links or publishing guest articles.
+It won't cost you any money but it will take a lot of time to write and you are not sure to get backlinks, unlike buying links or publishing guest articles.

 A review article is an article that gives an opinion on a product or service: it can be a tutorial, a test, etc.

-If your article is of high quality, chances are it will be noticed by the brand or company in question that could make a feedback link to this publication.
+If your article is of high quality, there is a chance that it will be noticed by the brand or company in question, which may link back to the publication.

 This option will not cost you anything but it does not work every time.

-3.6 - Post comments on blogs about your theme
+3.6 - Post comments on blogs on your topic

 This is not the best way to get backlinks because the links you post in the blog comment form are not of very good quality.